 Precautions to be taken

-To protect against ransomware attacks, it's important to keep operating systems and software up-to-date, use effective antivirus programs and firewalls, and avoid clicking on links or downloading attachments from untrusted sources.
-It is also advisable to regularly back up important data on external media or on services secure cloud storage.
+To protect against ransomware attacks, it's important to keep your operating systems and software up to date, use effective antivirus programs and firewalls, and avoid clicking on links or downloading attachments from untrusted sources.
+It's also recommended to regularly back up important data to external media or secure cloud storage services.

 Denial of service (DoS) attack